The humble pea.

 - Vomiting of blood

-Thankfully, there’s some simple lifestyle changes you can make that’ll greatly reduce your risk.
+Thankfully, there are some simple lifestyle changes you can make that’ll greatly reduce your risk.

 According to a Mexico-based study from 2009, a diet high in polyphenols can be effective at preventing stomach cancer.